JaeWong91/MS2-Marvel-Game/README.md

 ## Music and sound effects
 * Each page (Home page, Battle page and Card Matching page) has a modal for audio settings.
 The user can turn off/on music and sound effects.
 They can also adjust the volume.

+## Features left to implement
+* Additional difficulty settings for both Battle and Card Games
+* High score table for the Card Game.
+* Character selections for the Battle Game.

 # Technologies Used